 Has your itchy dog been suffering from dry dog skin, dog dandruff, dog skin allergies, dog skin infections or other signs of dog skin conditions and irritation such as a dog skin rash on their belly or dog hair loss?
 Some of the telltale signs are excessive dog scratching, itching, and smelly wrinkle folds.
-Even more alarming is when a dog in search of itch relief starts chewing himself raw or biting their own skin.
+Even more distressing is when a poor pup is so desperate for itch relief that they chew themselves raw or bite their own skin.

-Skin conditions make it hard for your pup to be comfortable in their own skin if not taken care of early with a good, high-quality dog balm such as Pup WaxTM that’s made from organic, clean ingredients that soothe & heal dry dog skin and many dog skin irritations.
-Pup WaxTM dog balms form a humectant barrier that seals moisture in and irritants out to provide fast itch relief and heal dog skin rashes quickly so that dog scratching stops today!
+Skin conditions make it hard for your pup to be comfortable in their own skin if not taken care of early with a good, high-quality dog balm and paw wax.

 Read on for our step-by-step instructions to help you identify the root of your dog’s skin condition so you can give your dog the itch relief they deserve and stop dog scratching at its root.